 The style was originally a regional style of dress that became defined in the late 1940s, but as they were sold through department stores across the U.S. the style exploded in popularity in the 1950s, only losing popularity when the fashion for full skirts fell from favour in the mid 1960s.
 Some of the earliest makers of these dresses include Tucson’s Dolores Gonzales, Cele Peterson, George Fine, and Lloyd Kiva New, but it was Albuquerque’s Jeanette Pave that was probably the most prolific manufacturer.
 Polish born Henry Pave and his wife Jeanette opened a store in Albuquerque in 1945.
 Between 1950 and 1968 Jeanette manufactured and distributed a line of squaw dresses sold under the label ‘Jeanette’s Originals’.

-The term ‘squaw dress’ makes some people shudder at the thought of its political incorrectness, however, there has been no official determination from the Native community as to whether the term is considered offensive or not.
-Historically, the word comes from the Algonquian Native dialect and was used to simply denote female gender, the way the word ‘she’ is used in English, or ‘la’ versus ‘le’ in French.
-Some consider the word disrespectful, but it’s not the word itself as how it is used that is the issue.
-When ‘gay’ or ‘jew’ are spoken respectfully there is nothing derogatory about either word, but when spoken with derision or hate, the words take on a different connotation.
-As it stands, squaw is an acceptable word, when spoken with respect, let’s keep it that way.
-I would hate to have to refer to the ‘s’ word dress.
+The term ‘squaw dress’ makes some people shudder at the thought of its political incorrectness, however, there has been no conclusive word from the Native community as to whether the term is considered offensive or not.
+Historically, the word comes from the Algonquian Native dialect and was used to simply denote female gender, the way the word ‘she’ is used in English.
+However, because it has also been used derisively, some indigenous women and politically correct watchdogs consider the word disrespectful.
+However, squaw is an acceptable word to many indigenous women when spoken with respect.